coroveiandrei/trainingsoftarchforcloud/CleanArchitecture/ChallengesCleanArchitecture.md

 Hint: Scan through the project structure from controller to business logic and see where the field is not mapped

 ### Challenge #2
-The end users want to add a validation that if there exists an entity in the database with the name IMPORTANT, you should not be allowed to add any other notes containing IMPORTANT in their name.
+The end users want to add a validation that if there exists a todo entity in the database with the name IMPORTANT, you should not be allowed to add any other Todo-s containing IMPORTANT in their name.
-The validation message should be: "There is already an IMPORTANT note to be resolved; please resolve that one before adding a new one"
+The validation message should be: "There is already an IMPORTANT todo to be resolved; please resolve that one before adding a new one"

 Hint: Scan through the project, find the command validator place, and add a new validation

 ### Challenge #3
-The end users want to receive an email when they add a new notification in case a new field called "Notify" is active.
-For the sake of simplicity, we will call a webhook for notifications instead of sending emails.
-The service INotificationService is already in place, but something is wrong with it.
+The end users want to receive an email when they add a new notification, but just in case, a new field called "ShouldNotify" is sent on True.
+For the sake of simplicity, that field does not have to be persisted in the database and also you can just call a webhook instead of sending emails.
+The service INotificationService is already in place, but something is wrong.
 Can you spot what it is?

 Hint: In order to use notifications, you can use events.